SnootyMonkey/Falkland-CMS/index.md

 * collaboration of multiple content authors
 * templates to take the data in the system and present it as web content, typically HTML

 Falkland CMS has these foundational capabilities, but is not focused on the creation of *new* content.
-Instead, Falkland CMS is used for collecting, curating and presenting existing content.
-Falkland CMS supports authoring new content, but this new content is intended to provide context for the presentation and exhibition of collected resources.
-Falkland CMS is not intended as a WCMS for a huge corpus of brand new content.
+Instead, Falkland CMS is used for collecting, curating, organizing and presenting existing content.

+Falkland CMS does support authoring new content, but this new content is intended to provide context for the presentation and exhibition of collected resources.
 You wouldn't run a daily newspaper with Falklankd CMS.
-Its primary role is to point to existing content, either content on the web, or content collected into Falkland CMS.

 Because of this difference of focus, the acronym that is used for Falkland CMS is Curation Management System.